Cloudbox/Community/README.md

 - **radarrX** - Similar to [sonarrX](../../wiki/SonarrX) but for radarr, to create multiple roles
 - **[readarr](https://hotio.dev/containers/readarr/)** - BETA role of Readarr for eBook or Audiobook use, supports integration with 'Calibre' role
 - **Red Discord Bot** - A customisible self-hosted Discord Bot
+- **[scrutiny](https://hotio.dev/containers/scrutiny/)** - View/Monito S.M.A.R.T data for your server's drives with **[scrutiny](https://github.com/analogj/scrutiny)** using hotio's image.
+You will need to add/edit/remove "DEVICES" under 'Scrutiny' in the 'settings.yml' file in the community directory.
 - **[SmokePing](https://hub.docker.com/r/linuxserver/smokeping)** - Smokeping keeps track of your network latency.
 - **sonarr1080** - Additional Sonarr
 - **sonarrv3** - Sonar phantom (v3) branch based role